 Is it fair?
 No way.
 Is it inevitable in this digital age?
 Of course, it is.
 And the critics will make their judgments on day one…

-…if not before, right here, right now, in response to Friedman’s own “MEDIA WEB QUESTION OF THE DAY: Will Jimmy Fallon thrive or flop in his new role?”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+…if not before, right here, right now, in response to Friedman’s own “MEDIA WEB QUESTION OF THE DAY: Will Jimmy Fallon thrive or flop in his new role?”Liz Cox Barrett is a writer at CJR.